jamesbiv/device-streaming-object-loader/README.md

 <li>custom download threshold</li>
 </ol>

+<h3>iii.
+Prioritisation of initialisation</h3>

-Further the treatment of each mode if the threshold is not met.
+The following strategies can take place if the the rate of download is not met.

 <ol type="a">
 	<li>Ask to download the full interactive in the background</li>
 	<li>Assume to download the full interactive in the background</li>
 	<li>Once the download is met ask to show the full interactive mode</li>
-	<li>Ask other custom thresholds to be download </li>
+	<li>Ask other custom thresholds to be download</li>
 	<li>Automatically step custom thresholds once full interactive has loaded or vice-versa</li>
 </ol>

-<h2>Footprint</h2>
+<h3>iv.
+Concise and asynchronous object download</h3>

+All object downloads should be handled in a way that allows for maximum download efficiency and reuse.
+Javascript/CSS libraries will be cross shared and layered allowing for reuse whenever possible.

+<h2>Developer Notes</h2>

+<h3>Footprint</h3>

-In order for the NPK to work the footprint needs to stay under about 65-70k compiled (approx).
+In order for the NPK to work the footprint needs to stay under about 50k compiled (approx).

-<h3>Initilization Process</h3>
+<h3>Initialisation Process</h3>

 Network processor performance initialisation